- 1 medium sweet yellow pepper, chopped

 - 1/2 cup minced fresh cilantro

 - Reduced-fat sour cream, optional

 - In a large saucepan, saute peppers and onion in oil until tender.
 Add garlic; cook 1 minute longer.
-Stir in tomato sauce, tomatoes, chili powder, sugar, marjoram, basil, cumin, salt, cayenne and bay leaf.
+Stir in the tomato sauce, tomatoes, chili powder, sugar, marjoram, basil, cumin, salt, cayenne and bay leaf.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 30-35 minutes or until slightly thickened.
+Reduce heat; simmer, uncovered, for 30-35 minutes or until slightly thickened.
 Discard bay leaf.

 Reviews forZucchini Enchiladas

 "Just tried this today for the first time - and have to say I won't be making it again.
 I really wanted to like this recipe since it uses zucchini, which we have in abundance at this time of year, but it really left us wanting.
 It was really bland, and even though it looked like there was a lot of sauce, it was also rather dry.
 I have so many other good zucchini recipes so I'll just skip using this one again.
 Glad others enjoyed it!"

 "While the prep time can make you hesitate, the end result is worth the effort!!
 For our own taste, I doubled the peppers, onion and garlic, sauted, then removing half adding it to the zucchini filling along with black beans."